BananaAcid/node-red-contrib-sysmessage/README.md

 ## Install

 Run the following commands to install the node-module in your Node-RED user directory (typically `~/.node-red`):
 ```bash
 $ cd ~/.node-red
 $ npm install node-red-contrib-sysmessage
 ```
-**you might need to use `npm install -g node-red-contrib-sysmessage` if you get an error abotu sysmessage not being able to find "is_uft8"**
+**you might need to use `npm install -g node-red-contrib-sysmessage` instead, if you get an error about [sysmessage] not being able to find "is_uft8"**

 Open your Node-RED instance and you should have the node available in the palette and a new `system` tab in right side panel.